CounsellorPolonius/mythras/README.md

 # Changelog, Version 1.1
  - New icon courtesy of Alexis QD Pro Plus 20+.
- - One string was untraslated.
+ - One string was untranslated.
 That has since been fixed.

 # Changelog, Version 1.0
  - Mrpoid2018 renamed to Mythras.